bogdansolga/ai-introduction-and-integration-examples/d01/prompt-engineering/documentation/AI-components-overview-3.md

-Great question!
+reat question!
 The field of Artificial Intelligence (AI) is broad, but most systems are built upon several core components that work together.
 Below is an outline of the **core AI components** and **their relationships**:

 ---